 Flemeth in "Dragon Age 2"

-Flemeth knows that Morrigan, having been released into the world, is likely going to discover the truth about her mother's "immortality" and will return to her kill her.
+Flemeth knows that Morrigan is eventually going to try having her killed (apparently "again"), and this time by the powerful Warden, who might actually defeat her.
 Flemeth wants to survive the encounter, so she uses Hawke to achieve this.

 I think Carver sums up the situation when he says, "Should we really help her?
 We don't even know what she is!"

-Flemeth is an evil witch dead-set on possessing her daughter's body, and by helping her be reborn, Hawke has enabled her to one day do that.
+During the time this game was released, all players knew was that Flemeth was an evil, shapeshifting witch dead-set on possessing her daughter's body, and by helping her be reborn, Hawke has enabled her to one day do that.
 This was actually setting things up nicely for Morrigan to hate Hawke later in Inquisition, as Hawke was supposed to be Inquisitor.

 And it would fit Hawke's character perfectly to release something dangerous into the world since she is later responsible for both the red lyrium and Corypheus.